Usually, a dach email marketing campaign will require different strategies and approaches for gaining customers.

-Focus on subscriber’s behavior to understand and attract high potential customers
+Focus on subscriber’s behaviour to understand and attract high potential customers

-Subscribers’ behavior should be central to your segmentation strategy.
-This approach will create a behavioral segmentation framework to drive subsequent mailings and remarketing campaigns, and in turn, provide a completely effective means of targeting.
+Subscribers’ behaviour should be central to your segmentation strategy.
+This approach will create a behavioral segmentation framework to drive subsequent mailings and remarketing campaigns and provide a completely effective means of targeting.

 Develop landing pages for each email marketing campaign

 Driving subscribers to the primary website is generally the preferred tactic of most marketers.
-But, there are some programs that include welcome email marketing and account and/or sales reactivation campaigns that may require sufficient experience to develop specific landing pages.
+Some programs include welcome email marketing and account and/or sales reactivation campaigns that may require sufficient experience to develop specific landing pages.